siku2/hass-srf-weather/README.md

 ## Limitations

-The SRG SSR Weather API doesn't report humidity and air pressure.
+- The SRG SSR Weather API doesn't report humidity and air pressure.
+- The freemium tier is limited to 50 requests per day (including geo location requests)